bhumika2080/bhumika2080/README.md

-# Hello there, I'm Bhumika Baruwal 👋
+# Hi!
+I'm Bhumika Baruwal 👋👋
-A passionate Flutter Developer
+A passionate Flutter Developer.

 My primary focus is on mobile app development with Flutter.
 I have experience in backend development and SEO strategies, ensuring smooth and efficient applications.